We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The meditation sessions are grouped into different categories, such as:

-These are bedtime stories for adults.
+These are bedtime stories for adults and children.
 They are designed to help the person’s mind settle and help them fall asleep faster.
 These stories also have categories, such as:

 - autonomous sensory meridian response

 Many of the sleep stories feature the voices of celebrities, such as Idris Elba, Harry Styles, LeBron James, Sophia Bush, and Matthew McConaughey.

 The Calm app contains a curated list of music tracks organized into the following categories:

 - natural melodies